 - Feeling of employment

-• Education background
+- Education background

-• Type of childhood and most fondest memories
+- Type of childhood and most fondest memories

 Then I ask myself two questions:

-• How does the personal goals of the character directly and/or indirectly influence my main character
+- How does the personal goals of the character directly and/or indirectly influence my main character.

-• How does the character help shape the overall theme for the piece
+- How does the character help shape the overall theme for the piece

-Answering those questions helped me answered questions like, “What does he or she do when angry.”
-Now these answers to the questions will help move or bring out the overall theme or reflect on the main character.
+Answering those questions helped me answered questions like, “What does he or she do when their angry.”
+Now the answers to the questions will help bring out the overall theme.
+It also helps to move the theme along or it’ll reflect on the main character.